What’s Home Energy Score™ and Why It’s Important

-- An asset energy efficiency score on a scale of 1-10 (10 being the most efficient), based on the home’s foundation, roof, walls, insulation, and windows, as well as the heating/cooling equipment;
+- An asset-based energy efficiency score on a scale of 1–10 (10 being the highly efficient), based on the home’s foundation, roof, walls, insulation, and windows, as well as the heating/cooling equipment

-- Recommendations for cost-effective improvements and associated annual cost savings estimates; and,
+- Recommendations for cost-effective improvements and associated annual cost saving estimates

-- A “Score with Improvements” reflecting the home’s expected score if cost-effective improvements are implemented.
+- A “Score with Improvements” reflects the home’s expected score if cost-effective improvements are implemented

-Four things to keep in mind when selling a home with a lower score:
+Four things to keep in mind if a home has a lower score:

-- A score of “1” does not mean that a home is poorly built.
-A beautiful home with efficient HVAC can still receive a low score if the home has a large surface area where heat can escape, or has insufficient insulation.
+- A score of “1” does not mean that a home is poorly built or inefficient.
+A beautiful home with efficient HVAC can still receive a low score if the home has a large floor plan where heat can escape or has insufficient insulation.
 A good analogy is the car-buying process.
-The score is similar to a Miles Per Gallon (MPG) rating on a car.
+The score is similar to a miles-per-gallon (MPG) rating on a car.
 If a buyer is comparing a sedan and a pick-up truck, they would expect the pick-up truck to have a lower MPG rating.
 This does not make one vehicle better than the other; it just means that one is bigger and will likely use more energy!